 Almost all electronic gadgets now come with one or more USB ports.
 You can use the USB port as an automatic switch to control devices powered by mains.
-Here we present a circuit that can control mains power of an LED TV and a DTH set-top box (STB).
+Here we present a USB controlled power switch circuit that can control the mains power of an LED TV and a DTH set-top box (STB).

 Generally, mains power for TV and STB are derived from a common switchboard.
 When you switch off the power of the TV using a remote control or sleep timer in the TV, the switched-mode power supply (SMPS) of the TV continues to draw a small amount of power from mains and the STB does not get switched off.
 This drawback can be overcome using this circuit.
 Besides, it protects the devices from harmful initial surges when power comes back after a power failure.